 You have to account for this by using the payable account dedicated to sales tax.
 This indicates how much sales tax your Amazon seller account paid out after collection.

-It's also important to note that my COGS figure will not appear because you must enter COGS manually at the last day of the month.
+It's also important to note that my COGS figure will not appear because you must enter COGS manually on the last day of the month.

 In our example, Amazon's pay period ran from January 7 to January 21.
 This is a convenient example because the pay period all took place in the same month.